An overcast sky and light wind joined Stirling Men’s 2’s as they hosted the season opener against Strathclyde 1’s.

 Tensions heightened as Strathclyde netted the ball following a set piece from deep, but it was chalked off in an offside call.
 Then came the dagger blow.

-After some nifty footwork, Gunn played a high ball down the left flank to winger Mike Maclean, who unleashed a thunderbolt on the half volley that flashed past the keeper, clipped off the underside of the bar and in; an absolute screamer.
+After some nifty footwork, Gunn played a high ball down the left flank to winger Mike Maclean, who unleashed a thunderbolt on the half volley that flashed past the keeper, clipped the underside of the bar, and erupted into the net and in.
+Absolute screamer.